underscoreio/essential-slick/src/pages/3-modifying.md

 ### Retrieving Rows on Insert

-Not all databases support complete support for the `returning` method.
+Not all databases provide complete support for the `returning` method.
 H2 only allows us to retrieve the primary key from an insert.
 However, some databases allow us to retrieve the complete inserted record.
 For example, we could ask for the whole `Message` back:

 ~~~ scala
 exec(messages returning messages +=